chang-zhao/dokuwiki-tree/README.md

  * **simplenavi.css** - the same kind of styling, applied only to the tree of [SimpleNavi plugin](https://www.dokuwiki.org/plugin:simplenavi) (parent container *`.plugin__simplenavi`*)
  * **idx-tree.css** - the styling will be applied to all index trees (with *`ul.idx`*), regardless of parent container.
 It should work anywhere, but who knows...
 If necessary, make CSS adjustments to parent context in place.

-So choose whichever of those files suits your needs.
+So choose whichever of those files suits your needs (`idx-tree.css` if you want max beauty everywhere).

 Suggestions & contributions are welcome.

 Let all beings be free from suffering and delusions!